bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/3 - complex variations/README.md

 Here we are going to see a few advanced techniques, to make virtually anything vary, for example models or any value in a combo widget.\
 To achieve that, we will use 3 different methods:

-- simple: with dedicated nodes for: checkpoints / LoRAs / samplers / schedulers
+- simple: with dedicated nodes, for checkpoints / LoRAs / samplers / schedulers
 - versatile: adaptable to any kind of model (or combo widget)
 - with the [`Output Config`](../../Output%20Config/) node: to standardize your workflow, and keep parameters separated

-Each of these approaches will generate the same results: depending on your specifities, pick the one that matches your specific needs.
+Each of these approaches will generate the same results: depending on your specifity, pick the one that matches your specific needs.

 > [!TIP]
 > In the following, we vary checkpoints vs a fixed list of seeds.